mlflow/mlflow/docs/source/tracking/index.rst

     * - **Localhost (default)**
       - Solo development
-      - By default, MLflow records metadata and artifacts for each run to a local directory ``mlruns``.
+      - * By default, MLflow records metadata and artifacts for each run to a local directory ``mlruns``.
 This is the simplest way to get started with MLflow Tracking, without setting up any external server, database, and storage.
       - `QuickStart <getting-started/quickstart-1/index.html>`_

     * - **Connect MLflow with database and cloud storage**
       - Solo / Team development
-      - The MLflow client can interface with a variety of `backend <backend-stores.html>`_ and `artifact <artifact-stores.html>`_ storage configurations, such as SQLAlchemy-compatible databases, Amazon S3, and Azure Blob Storage.
+      - The MLflow client can interface with a variety of `backend <backend-stores.html>`_ and `artifact <artifact-stores.html>`_ storage configurations, such as
+        * SQLAlchemy-compatible databases
+        * Amazon S3
+        * Azure Blob Storage
+        * and more
       - `Connect MLflow Tracking to Data Stores <tutorials/local-with-various-store.html>`_

     * - **Remote Tracking with** `MLflow Tracking Server <server.html>`